proj-courseware/users-service/docker/README.md

 ## Notes

 - **Environment Files:** Both `.env` and `.env.production` must be present in the `docker` directory before running the respective compose files.
+- **Package.json Scripts:** Use `pnpm docker:dev` and `pnpm docker:prod` for easier Docker management from the project root.
 - **Database Access:** In development, you can connect to the databases using the credentials and ports defined in your `.env` file.
 - **Production Databases:** The production compose file does **not** start database containers.
 For production, use managed database services or external databases.
+- **Single Source of Truth:** All Docker configuration is now centralized in this `docker/` folder.
+Root-level Docker files have been removed.

 ## Troubleshooting

-- If you encounter issues with ports, ensure the `PORT` and other variables in your `.env` files match your application's configuration.
+- **Port Issues:** If you encounter issues with ports, ensure the `PORT` and other variables in your `.env` files match your application's configuration.
-- If you change dependencies, rebuild the images with the `--build` flag.
+- **Dependencies:** If you change dependencies, rebuild the images with the `--build` flag or use the package.json scripts.
+- **Environment Files:** Make sure your `.env` files are in the `docker/` directory, not in the project root.
+- **VS Code Dev Container:** The `.devcontainer/devcontainer.json` now points to `docker/docker-compose.dev.yml`.
+If you have issues, ensure this path is correct.

-For more details, see the main [`docs/docker.md`](../docs/docker.md).
+For more details, see the main [`docs/03-developers/knowledge/docker.md`](../docs/03-developers/knowledge/docker.md).